Social-Emotional Learning

 Connecting Emotional and Social Well-Being with an Academic Mindset

-This podcast with Dr. Dr. Bena Kallick and Dr. Heidi Hayes Jacob helps to answer how can we help our students with social and emotional learning as we concurrently build their academic mindset?
+This podcast with Dr. Bena Kallick and Dr. Heidi Hayes Jacob helps to answer how can we help our students with social and emotional learning as we concurrently build their academic mindset?
 Based on decades of implementation throughout the world, the Habits of Mind, a set of 16 dispositions for efficacious thinking, lift the lives of learners as it shifts a school’s culture.
 The Habits, when started in the early years, grow and become a compass for everyone in the school community to be thoughtful-full of thought and sensitive and caring.

 Learn About Open Dialogue

 What happens when everyone involved in a child or young person’s life assembles around them to hear them speak, with no adult agenda?
 Human connection.
+This is the first principle of Open Dialogue, a beautiful initiative at Korowal School in the Blue Mountains of Australia.

 When there is an issue, a network meeting is called where everyone (including family, teachers, mental health practitioners and friends) sit together and listen to the young person.
 They talk through what is happening and together form a plan which the young person is in agreement with.